-For the three months ended June 30, 2010, room revenues were approximately \$100.5 million, an increase of \$5.3 million compared to room revenue of \$95.2 million for the three months ended June 30, 2009.
-Room revenue at our Las Vegas Operations decreased approximately \$2.6 million compared to the prior year quarter.
-In Las Vegas, although occupancy increased from the prior year, we continued to experience a decrease in room rates.
-We believe this is due to the current economic conditions in which we operate in the U.S. and increased capacity in the Las Vegas market with the opening of a new large scale casino hotel in December 2009.
-Room revenue at our Macau Operations increased approximately \$7.9 million due to the 414 additional suites added with the addition of Encore at Wynn Macau which opened on April 21, 2010 and an increase in room rates compared to the prior year quarter.
+For the three months ended September 30, 2010, room revenues were approximately \$101.6 million, an increase of \$10.4 million compared to room revenue of \$91.2 million for the three months ended September 30, 2009.
+Room revenue at our Las Vegas Operations decreased approximately \$1.3 million compared to the prior year quarter.
+In Las Vegas, our occupancy percentage increased from the prior year, and room rates were flat.
+However, due to our remodel of the rooms at Wynn Las Vegas, we had approximately 6.2% fewer room nights available during the quarter which resulted in a decrease in room revenues compared to the 2009 quarter.
+This room remodel is expected to be completed in second quarter of 2011.
+We believe that room occupancy and rate remain at depressed levels due to the current economic conditions in which we operate in the U.S. and increased capacity in the Las Vegas market with the opening of a new large scale casino hotel in December 2009.
+Room revenue at our Macau Operations increased approximately \$11.7 million due to the 414 additional suites added with Encore at Wynn Macau and an increase in room rates compared to the prior year quarter.